Special notice for 2025 High School Graduates

 Will counselors be notified of which high school seniors at their high school will be receiving a letter?

 • Yes.
 High schools will be given a list of eligible students that counselors can reference to support students whose offer letters may have been lost in the mail or misplaced.
+The list will be sent through the secure shell with Accountability and Testing.
+Counselors can also contact their district PIOs for more information on the program and who is eligible.

 Learn How Your Students Can Claim Their Spot!